textninja/textninja.github.io/posts/2022-01-01-link-gke-to-domain.md

 visual enhancements I want are ones I bundle with each article.
 Share nothing, customize everything, is the credos of the day.
 Every blog article *is* an island.

+I ended up creating a tool called `mdserve` for this purpose.
+It can be found in the [bonus challenge](https://github.com/textninja/dtc0003/tree/master/bonuschallenge) section of today's GitHub repo.

+It's basically just express's static server with special handling of files with the `.md` extension.
+For such files, it passes them through the `marked` markdown preprocessor, and if that succeeds, it serves the HTML.
+It also strips out YAML frontmatter since I'll be using it with Jekyll posts primarily.

 ## Meta

 <details markdown="1">